 Now it is July and I am still playing around with this very first post that now may need its own page and a bibliography.
 What do you think about goddesses and ego?
 How much would you rather create something with your hands?

-Spiritual Dimensions of the Law of Attraction. . .with Celia Hales
+Awakening from the Dream through the Law of Attraction. . .with Celia Hales

 Devotionals on A COURSE IN MIRACLES, A COURSE OF LOVE, THE WAY OF MASTERY, CHOOSE ONLY LOVE, and MIRARI . . .with Celia Hales